Donors can support the Institute’s research in a number of ways:

 All donations to ISF are tax deductible and are managed by the University’s Development Office through a short gift agreement that clearly states the agreed purpose of the donation.

-In order to ensure your gift is directed in the most appropriate and efficient way, please contact firstname.lastname@example.org or call +61 2 9514 4950 to share your ideas.
+Please contact firstname.lastname@example.org or call +61 2 9514 4950 to share your ideas.
 All donations will be discussed in complete confidence.

 Actor Hugo Weaving and his family made a gift in 2009 to support ISF’s research into the feasibility and impacts of the proposed Tillegra Dam in the Hunter Valley region.
 This contribution, which supplemented an equivalent contribution from The Wilderness Society Newcastle, made it possible for our researchers to carry out detailed research and analysis and produce several strategic reports that gave weight to the concerns about the proposed dam expressed by the community.